Our research is editorially independent but we may earn a commission for purchases made through our links.

 Looking at the price tag of the average African safari is enough to make most people think going on this bucket list adventure is only a pipe dream: $800 to $1,000 per person per night.
 Add in the cost of the flight from the U.S., and it becomes even more of an impossibility.
 But the good news is, more affordable options can be found.
-While they won’t fit into a shoestring budget, they are a lot more doable, at less than $300 a night, especially if you go in the off-season, generally considered between May and September – Africa’s winter is the opposite of North America’s, falling in June, July and August.
+While they won’t fit into a shoestring budget, they are a lot more doable, at less than $300 a night, especially if you go in the off-season, generally considered between May and September – Africa’s winter is the opposite of North America’s, falling in June, July, and August.

-Visit Samara Private Game Reserve off season and you can stay in the luxurious Sibella suite in the Karoo Lodge for about $170 per person per night.
+Visit Samara Private Game Reserve in the off-season and you can stay in the luxurious Sibella suite in the Karoo Lodge.
 Located in scenic Camdeboo National Park, you’ll enjoy spectacular views as well as the chance to spot cheetah, black and white rhino, wildebeest, zebra, giraffe, buffalo, huge herds of eland, and even the rarely sighted aardvark.
 There are no large predators like lions, as the reserve focuses on cheetah conservation.
 Karoo Lodge is housed within a renovated farmhouse, while the suites are standalone cottages located nearby.
 Each one has an outdoor shower, fireplace, air conditioning and a spacious bathroom along with a private covered patio that’s ideal for stargazing and sipping your morning coffee while taking in the gorgeous vista.